 An ethical savings account can be the following things:

 - A savings account offered by a financial institution that makes a commitment to not have a negative impact on our society or environment.
 These principles will directly impact the way in which the bank chooses to invest and lend the money you deposit into your ethical savings account.

 - A savings account that donates a portion of the interest earned to a registered charity or group of your choosing.

-- A savings account where the financial institutions donates the same of interest you earn to a registered charity or group of your choosing.
+- A savings account where the financial institution donates the same amount of interest you earn to a registered charity or group of your choosing.